Route Section Number 10:

 The B3263 leads to Boscastle via the quirky attraction of St Nectan’s Glen.
 Narrow scenic lanes can then take you closer to the sea via beaches at Crackington Haven and Widemouth Bay, and finally on to the family resort of Bude.
 Enjoy the sandy beaches here – there are no more sands for the next 30 miles of rugged shoreline until Westward Ho!.

-The A39 ‘Atlantic Highway’ cuts the corner of Hartland Peninsular and heads north to Clovelly but lanes turning to the left offer adventurous routes towards the coast.
+The A39 ‘Atlantic Highway’ cuts the corner of Hartland Peninsula and heads north to Clovelly but lanes turning to the left offer adventurous routes towards the coast.
 If you’ve only time for one, take the little road down to the wave-battered harbour at Hartland Quay.

 During your trip